 According to a recent article by McKinsey, real estate investor and developer RXR Realty wanted to become a digital-first company.
-Instead of investing in on-site employees to make buying, living and working in their properties better, they invested in a lab of more than 25 data scientists, designers, engineers and product managers who worked to reinvent the company to make it a digital native business.
+Instead of investing in on-site employees to make buying, living, and working in their properties better, they invested in a lab of more than 25 data scientists, designers, engineers, and product managers who worked to reinvent the company to make it a digitally native business.

-The company wanted to build a unique, personalized customer experience in their properties.
-They leveraged that technology team to build things like a new app that allows residents to manage things like moving into an apartment, get housekeeping and request a grocery delivery.
+The company wanted to build a unique, personalized customer experience in its properties.
+They leveraged that technology team to build things like a new app that allows residents to manage things like moving into an apartment, get housekeeping, and request a grocery delivery.
 For commercial properties, they built technology to monitor energy efficiency and environmental conditions.

 It’s a lesson health insurers should learn.
 To compete, you’ll need to be digital-first.
-You’ll need data scientists, developers, product managers and agile facilitators to build digital solutions that replace legacy technology platforms as well as automates customer interactions.
-When you examine your strategic hiring plan, determine whether you can replace some of your operational headcount with technology solutions.
+You’ll need data scientists, developers, product managers, and agile facilitators to build digital solutions that replace legacy technology platforms as well as automates customer interactions.
+When you examine your strategic hiring plan, determine whether you can replace some of your operational headcounts with technology solutions.

 Invest in Emerging Technology